Kyle Macaulay: Ostersunds FK

 Macaulay began in a non-playing role in Sweden shortly afterwards, working as a performance analyst at Östersunds for Graham Potter, where he spent six years.

 Swansea City

 Macaulay joined Swansea City in a similar role in June 2018, when Potter moved to the Welsh club.
 Swansea had a somewhat successful season back in the Championship following relegation from the Premier League in the season prior finishing in 10th place and reaching the quarter finals of the FA Cup.

 Brighton & Hove Albion

 Potter was appointed as the new Brighton & Hove Albion manager on 20 May 2019 where Macaulay, assistant manager Billy Reid and coach Bjorn Hamberg moved to the Sussex club alongside Potter.

 Chelsea

 On 8 September 2022, Macaulay followed Graham Potter on a move to Chelsea.

 West Ham United

 Macaulay left Chelsea to become head of recruitment for West Ham United in January 2025, once again reuniting with Potter.

+Manchester United

+Macaulay was appointed Head of Senior Scouting at Manchester United in November 2025.